Appeal after a judgment: when, how, and what are your chances?

 What is an appeal?

-• assesses the arguments of both parties,
+• considers the arguments of both parties,

-• and makes a new verdict.
+• and renders a new judgment (decision).

-When can you appeal?
+When can you file an appeal?

-Deadline for appeal
+Time limit for appeal

 How does the appeal procedure work?

-4. Pleading or hearing
+4. Oral argument or hearing

 5. Court of Appeal judgment